ex0nuss/Remote-Wake-Sleep-On-LAN-Docker/README.md

 ![preview img](IMG_webinterface_preview.png)

 **Information:**
-- You don't need any additinal software to wake your client via WOL.
+- You don't need any additonal software to wake your client via WOL.
 - Additional software is needed to sleep/shutdown your client via this webinterface.

 ## Usage